 No content marketing strategy would be complete without a carefully considered SEO plan.
 In a crowded market like healthcare software, you need to make sure that your content is seen by the right people at the right time.
 Search engine optimization has been changing radically, so it’s more important than ever to get this right.
 Some tips to get you started:

 TechClient reports that a blog that you update regularly makes you 434% more likely to rank highly in searches.
 You should be aiming to post frequently: OrbitMedia found that quantity correlated strongly with results.
 The majority of successful bloggers are posting “several times a month.”
 Make sure you don’t sacrifice quality in pursuit of frequency – shareable, useful content is far more valuable to your business.
 Use your content marketing calendar to keep you on track – having content planned in advance will make sure you post regularly.
-If you’re struggling with sticking to your schedule, consider hiring a freelance writer – an experienced content marketer can create high-quality, targeted blog posts for you.
+If you’re struggling with sticking to your schedule, consider hiring an expert – an experienced healthcare marketing agency can create high-quality, targeted blog posts for you.

 Marketing automation can be a highly effective way to boost your results and cut down on repetitive tasks.
 When you’re building a healthcare marketing strategy, using automation tools wisely could save you significant time and money.

-On the other hand, overusing automation can backfire - for instance, shooting off too many automated email campaigns can make your leads feel overwhelmed or get your company blacklisted as a spammer.
+On the other hand, overusing automation can backfire - for instance, shooting off too many automated email campaigns can make leads feel overwhelmed or get healthcare software companies blacklisted as spammers.

 One of the critical factors in a successful healthcare software marketing strategy is creating a strong relationship between your sales, marketing, and software development teams.